 Congratulations to the five winners in the 2017 Public Sector Innovation Awards.
 The winners were announced at an awards ceremony at the Department of Human Services Design Hub on 26 July 2017 with Senator the Hon Arthur Sinodinos AO, the Minister for Industry, Innovation and Science, presenting the awards.

-Click here to view the transcript of the Minister's speech or, click the side bar on this page.
+Click here to view the transcript of the Minister's speech.

 (above) view a 3 minute highlights video of the Award Ceremony.